ilyaizen/habistat/figma-plan.md

 # Habistat Main Page Design Plan

+Brutalist Design

+Dashboard page:

+Dashboard navigation:

+Home
+Dashboard
+Stats
+Settings
+...
+More Info
+Feedback
+...
+User Avatar Button + Username + Plan (e.g. 'Free') (at the bottom)

+Content:

 Frontpage:

+I need a frontpage for my app Habistat, a habit tracker.

+Use the following information:

 Habistat

-> Track your habits & app usage.
-Achieve your goals.
+> Track Habits, Monitor Usage, Achieve Goals 🎯
 > Offline-first, private by design.
 >
+> (Start Button)
+>
-> _(Optional: "Sign up later for optional cloud sync.")_
+> _(Grayed-out small text below button: "Sign up later for optional cloud sync.")_

 Drawer Button -> The drawer "More Info" content is automatically shown for new users and is the main designed element of the frontpage.
+The drawer has...

 Dashboard: